 Long a symbol of hospitality, Greek mythology claims that mint was once the nymph Mentha.
 She angered Pluto’s wife Peresphone, who turned her into this aromatic herb.
 There are over 30 species of mint, the two most popular and widely available being peppermint and spearmint.
 Peppermint being the most pungent of the two.
 It has bright green leaves, purple-tinged stems and a peppery flavor.
 Spearmint leaves are gray-green or true green and have a milder flavor and fragrance.
-Mint grows wild throughout the world and is cultivated in Europe, the US and Asia.

-- 2 cups
+- 2 cups diced mango

-- 3/4 cup
+- 3/4 cup minced red onion

 - 2 jalapeno peppers, seeded and minced

 - 1 medium-size red bell pepper, seeded and diced

-- 1 tablespoon plus 1 teaspoon
+- 1 tablespoon plus 1 teaspoon chopped fresh mint

-- 3 tablespoons
+- 3 tablespoons fresh lime juice

 Combine all ingredients in a medium bowl and toss well.